Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks: Background: Graphs and Matrices

-A \emph{directed ear} in a digraph $G$ is a directed path in which all internal vertices have indegree $1$ and outdegree $1$, while the initial vertex has outdegree at least $2$ and the terminal vertex has indegree at least $2$.
-An ear is called open if its initial and terminal vertex are distinct, and closed otherwise.
+A \emph{directed ear} in a digraph $G$ is a directed path in which all internal vertices have in-degree $1$ and out-degree $1$, while the initial vertex has out-degree at least $2$ and the terminal vertex has in-degree at least $2$.
+An ear is called \emph{open} if its initial and terminal vertices are distinct, and \emph{closed} otherwise.
 A digraph $G$ is strongly connected if it can be obtained from a single directed cycle by successively adding (open or closed) ears \cite{galluccio_pqodd_1996,loebl_remarks_2001,havet_constrained_2019}.
 The digraph $G$ is a \emph{strong block} if it is strongly connected and has no cut vertices.
 Equivalently, any two vertices in $G$ lie on some elementary circuit.
-Moreover, $G$ is a strong block if and only if can be constructed by means of an open ear decomposition \cite{grotschel_minimal_1979}.
+Moreover, $G$ is a strong block if and only if it can be constructed by means of an open ear decomposition \cite{grotschel_minimal_1979}.
 For the ear decompositions, an \emph{ear basis} is obtained by completing each ear (after it has been attached) to an elementary circuit by a directed path from the terminal to the initial vertex of the ear.